Dark days for Peru’s political dynasty after congress closes

 “We’re not going to permit any situation in which the left takes the majority,” said Luis Galarreta, one of the lawmakers.

-Party members call the president’s action a “modern coup” and say they are victims of a witch hunt.
+Party members call the president’s action a “modern coup” and say they are now in a battle to prevent Peru from becoming “another Venezuela.”

-Legislator Juan Carlos Gonzalez contends news media are spreading a false narrative that the party has lost public support.
-He said over 2,000 people turned out at a recent town hall-style meeting he hosted.
+Legislator Juan Carlos González contends news media are spreading a false narrative that the party has lost public support.
+He noted that over 2,000 people turned out at a recent town hall-style meeting he hosted.

-“The party has been declared dead before,” he said.
+“The party has been declared dead,” he said.
 “We’re not going to stay quiet.”

-Levitsky estimates Fujimorismo maintains 10% to 15% public support, and believes that although weakened, the party won’t entirely go away, particularly if it is to forge a partnership with other right-leaning groups.
+Levitsky estimates Fujimorismo maintains 10% to 15% public support, and believes that although weakened, the party won’t entirely go away, particularly if it manages to forge a partnership with other right-leaning groups.

 But for Peruvians like Maria Quispe, who works at a restaurant in a poor neighborhood now filled with Venezuelan migrants, the public’s relationship with Fujimorismo is irreparably broken.
-She voted for Alberto Fujimori in 1990, but said she cannot bring herself to vote for anyone now from the movement.
+She voted for Alberto Fujimori in 1990, but said she cannot bring herself to vote for anyone from the movement now.

 “They had a chance, but kept doing what was in their own self-interest,” she said.
 “There’s no way at this point that everything can be forgotten.”